fly-lang/fly/llvm/docs/TableGen/LangIntro.rst

     the DAG node (op a1:$name1, a2:$name2, b1:$name3).

 ``!dag(op, children, names)``
-    GenStmt a DAG node programmatically. 'children' and 'names' must be lists of equal length or unset ('?'). 'names' must be a 'list<string>'.
+    Generate a DAG node programmatically. 'children' and 'names' must be lists of equal length or unset ('?'). 'names' must be a 'list<string>'.

     Due to limitations of the type system, 'children' must be a list of items